dragon-forge/Docs/docs/api/misc/hammerhelper.md

 Click "Yes" to allow running.

-If that doesn't work, try searching for `HammerHelper` on Marketplace AFTER adding the plugin repository.
+If that doesn't work, try searching for `HammerHelper` on Marketplace manually.

 ## Feature Set